Tortar/FastDeepCopy.jl/README.md

 ## Limitations

-Unlike `deepcopy` this more performant version doesn't preserve object identities:
+Unlike `deepcopy` this more performant version **doesn't** preserve object identities inside the object to be copied:

 ```julia
 julia> a = [1]; b = [a, a];